jsmarble/codecisions/content/post/baremetal-kubernetes-cluster-installing-kubernetes.md

-+++
+---
-date = 2019-11-06T07:54:42Z
+date: "2019-11-06T07:54:42Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "baremetal-kubernetes-cluster-installing-kubernetes"
+slug: baremetal-kubernetes-cluster-installing-kubernetes
-title = "Baremetal Kubernetes Cluster - Installing Kubernetes"
+title: Baremetal Kubernetes Cluster - Installing Kubernetes

-+++
+---

 This is [part of a series](__GHOST_URL__/baremetal-kubernetes-cluster-start-to-finish/) on creating a Kubernetes cluster.
 In the [previous post](__GHOST_URL__/baremetal-kubernetes-cluster-creating-the-virtual-machines/), we installed Debian 10 onto four virtual machines that will be used in the cluster.
 In this post, we will be installing Kubernetes (k8s) on them.